DanielRGilles/guess-A-number/README.md

 8) Consider your data model.
 What objects will you be using?
 What are the key/value pairs?
 What arrays do you need?
 What needs to live in local storage?
 9) Consider what features _depend_ on what other features.
 Use this dependency logic to figure out what order to complete tasks.

+## Html Element
+    1. input number box
+    2. button to check input
+    3. results of too high, too low
+    4. final result of out of guesses = loss or win

+## state
+    1. create a default correct number on each reload of page

+    2. count the number of guesses

+## events
+    1. on click
+        numberify the input
+        check it against the correct value
+        display if the guess was too high, too low, or correct as well as decrementing number of guesses

+## functions needed
+ 1. Correct answer maker using Math.floor(Math.random(* 10))
+    or setRange function so the math random is always 1-10
+ 2.